Inside: Explore the best tools for needle-turn appliqué.

 Appli-Glue from Jillily Studios and Roxanne’s Glue-Baste-It.

-The only other thing you need are marking pencils and freezer paper.
-I use a white mechanical marking pencil for dark fabric, and a regular, old mechanical pencil for medium and light fabrics.
+The only other things you need are marking pencils and freezer paper.
+I use the Fons & Porter white mechanical marking pencil for dark fabric, and a regular, old mechanical pencil for medium and light fabrics.
 And that’s really about it for products!
 You don’t really need much more than that for hand sewing!